clementjuventin/clementjuventin/README.md

     </summary>
     <samp>
     <b>Pandora bot</b> was an automation tool for the <b><a href="https://aptoslabs.com/">Aptos</a></b> blockchain.<br/>
     It was made in Golang.
-It was able to automatically transfert, mint, list or unlist tokens.<br/>
+It could transfer, mint, list, or unlist tokens automatically.<br/>
   </samp>
   </details>
   <details align="center">